vanderaj/gap_jumper/README.md

 # Usage
 If you are a windows user and don't want to run the code yourself: simply double click the exe-file.
 This will start the GUI.

-If you want to run the code yourself (recommended) it is assumed that all necessary modules are installed.
-It is also assumed that users who run the code themself know how to do that.
-Simply call python 3 on a shell/bash/console with the program name as a parameter:
+If you want to run the code yourself (recommended) simply call python 3 on a shell/bash/console with the program name as a parameter:

 ```
+$ python3 -m venv venv
+$ python3 -m pip install -r requirements.txt
 $ python3 gap_jumper.py
 ```

 That will start the GUI, too.

 You will see this window (well, the colour might be different):
 ![Image of User input window](0003_input_screen.png)